The School Curriculum

 The children are organised into mixed ability classes of a single age-group.
 Children are taught principally by their own class teacher(s).
 We aim to keep class sizes to a maximum of thirty children, although there is some variation from one class to another.

 Within each class the children are taught using a range of teaching and learning strategies.
 We encourage the children to be involved in evaluating their own learning – they are actively encouraged to identify their own areas of strength and similarly areas for development.
 They are involved, with their parents and class teachers in setting and achieving targets in Mathematics and English.

 Children are encouraged to work collaboratively and independently – we think that it is important that the children are given the opportunity to shape their own ideas.

 Religious Education forms part of the taught curriculum throughout the school.
-Pupils explore the belief systems of other major religions apart from Christianity, which does form the major part of the Local Authority's Religious Education syllabus.
+Pupils explore the belief systems of other major religions apart from Christianity.
 The teaching of RE is approached in much the same way as the other humanities subjects.
 This means that each half term the children spend a whole week where there is a focus on a religious theme and it is used to develop their skills in a number of areas including: Communication Skills, Information Technology, Improving Own Learning and Performance, Problem Solving and Working with Others.